ethereum/ethereum-org-website/src/content/developers/tutorials/the-graph-fixing-web3-data-querying/index.md

 ## Using it in the Frontend

-Using something like Apollo Boost, you can easily integrate TheGraph in your React Dapp (or Apollo-Vue).
+Using something like Apollo Boost, you can easily integrate The Graph in your React Dapp (or Apollo-Vue).
 Especially when using React hooks and Apollo, fetching data is as simple as writing a single GraphQl query in your component.
 A typical setup might look like this:

 ```javascript
 // See all subgraphs: https://thegraph.com/explorer/